AnemoneLabs/nymphemeral/docs/source/install/mixmaster.rst

 Getting New Remailer Stats
 --------------------------
 Before you can use *Mixmaster*, you need to update the stats.
-We are going to use the `Jeremy Bentham Remailer`_, since it accepts connections through *Tor*, but the process should be similar to other remailers you wish to use.
+We are going to use the pinger from the `Jeremy Bentham Remailer`_, but the process should be similar to other pingers you wish to use.

 An easy way to do this **securely** is with *curl*.
 First, create a file called ``update.sh`` in your ``~/Mix`` directory, with the